AFIT-R/afit-r.github.io/analytics/descriptive/univariate-inference.md

 $$ \texttt{point estimate} \pm \texttt{margin of error}$$

-\noindent where the margin of error is a measure of the precision of the interval estimate.
+where the margin of error is a measure of the precision of the interval estimate.
 Smaller margin of errors indicate greater precision.
 Why is it important to incorporate this margin of error when working with a sample?
 As you can see, the mean sale price for the entire `ames` data set (the population) is 180,796.

 ```r